PizBernina/bitmark-sandbox-hackathon/README.md

 ## Overview

 The Bitmark ecosystem provides a comprehensive suite of tools for creating, parsing, and rendering interactive educational content.
-This repository contains multiple packages that work together to enable authors to create engaging educational materials with embedded runnable examples and AI-powered assistance.
+This repository builds upon the bitmark parser and playground.
+It contains additional three new packages that are integrated into the playground to enable third parties to create and test engaging educational materials with embedded runnable examples and AI-powered assistance.

 ### Core Functionality